jakobradunski/Random-Color-Generator-Website/README.md

 - Open the folder you just extracted these files to, navigate to the folder "src", then open the "index.html" file.
 It should open the browser by default.
 Have fun!

+## Usage on the website itself
 ### On Desktop
-Press spacebar or click on the button in the middle to generate and display a brand new color!
+Press spacebar or click on the button in the middle (which reads "Press Spacebar"), to generate and display a brand new color!
 You can click the hex color text to copy the current color to your clipboard.

 ### On Mobile
 Tap on your screen to generate a new color!
-In my test environment I've been unable to copy text to Android clipboard.
+In my test environment I've been unable to copy text to the Android clipboard.
 That feature may require a https secure connection.
 I'm unsure for now.